BernardoMB/toyota-time-tracking/README.md

 # Integrations

+## Power Automate
+As a workaround to automate in corporate domain.

 ## Mailtrap
 This application uses *Mailtrap* to send emails programatically.
 DNS records are registered under domain `bernardomondragon.net`.

+## Gmail
+To access personal accounts.

 ## Office Open XML
 This application uses OfficeOpenXML libraries for excel file manipulation.